Downtown Infrastructure Renewal Program

 The Downtown Infrastructure Renewal Program (DTIRP) aims to improve and upgrade roads, sewers, watermains, sidewalks, cycling facilities, and the streetscape in parts of the Downtown Secondary Plan area.
 The study area for this work is limited to the portion north of the Metrolinx railway tracks, plus Wyndham Street South to Wellington Street, and Wellington Street from Gordon Street to Neeve Street.

 We have a great Downtown and we want to make it even more resilient, attractive, and welcoming for everyone of all abilities and ages using all modes of travel.
+It’s going to be somewhere all Guelphites can love, and where they’re excited to live, work and play.

 However, work like this doesn’t happen overnight.
 It takes years to study, engage with the community, plan for, and implement a generational renewal of municipal downtown infrastructure.
 While that means construction and related disruptions, we’re committed to phasing and carrying out this work to minimize the impacts to people living in, working in, and visiting Downtown Guelph.